pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 ## Build pwsafe
 If you have come this far, you only need to launch Xcode, load the pwsafe project file (pwsafe/Xcode/pwsafe-xcode6.xcodeproj), and hit 'Cmd-B' (or from the menu Product => Build).
 This will build the currently selected scheme.
-Note that the build will be for the architecture of the machine you are running on (either Intel or Apple Silicon).

 ### Debug and Release Configs
 You need to decide whether to build the Debug or Release configuration of